Bachelor in International Relations - Study PlanBecome an actor at a global level

 Your first year will begin with a broad introduction to International Relations as a whole.
 You will become acquainted with the main periods and events that have shaped its history since the 16th century.
 We will provide you with the methodological and practical tools to understand and evaluate arguments about contentious issues in international affairs, and you will also be given the opportunity to complete an internship, contribute in one of the many IE labs, or both.
 By the end of the year you will be able to apply economic theories to your daily work, and understand important social and political phenomena, as well as different forms of international governance and organizations.

 What’s more, you will have the opportunity to participate in the “Leading and Mobilizing People” workshop.
-This is aimed at first-year students in Segovia and Madrid, who are brought together for two days to engage in this exciting and informative event.
+This is aimed at first-year students, who are brought together for two days to engage in this exciting and informative event.

 In your second year you will continue deepening your understanding of International Relations from the perspectives of international law and international political economics.
 You will also start looking into the world of NGOs, and learning about international development and aid.
 You will also be exposed to a wide array of tools and methodological approaches used by political scientists.
 By the end of the year you will be more confident discussing scholarly articles and embarking on your own research projects.
 In order to practice and apply what you’ve learnt, you will be able to join an IE lab or complete an internship.